Bass Highway

 The 42

 Just along Driffield street opposite the Railway Hotel is this memorial of the lives lost in the North Mt Lyell mine disaster.
-The cast bronze flame and miners pick ringed by King Billy pine trees with a small plaque represent each lost miner's identity.
+The cast bronze flame and miners pick ringed by King Billy pine trees with a small plaque represent each lost miner.

 Pearl Creek